Ahm3dAlAli/HFT-Nasdaq-Closing-Price-Prediction/README.md

 <a name="evaluation"></a>
 ## 🎯 Model Evaluation

-- The XGBoost model showed significant performance, optimized through Bayesian Hyperparameter Tuning.
-- The CNN-BiLSTM-ATN model achieved a Mean Absolute Error (MAE) of 2.46999 on the test set and about 3.0 during training, indicating its effectiveness in time series forecasting.
+- The XGBoost model showed significant performance, optimized through Bayesian Hyperparameter Tuning, achieving a Mean Absolute Error (MAE) of 2.46999 on the test set and about 3.0 during training, indicating its effectiveness in time series forecasting.

 <a name="deep-learning-model"></a>
 ## 🧠 Deep Learning Model (CNN-BiLSTM-ATN)